-On Kobe Bryant Day, Lakers dominate Blazers 135-115
+Emotional LeBron ‘can’t even enjoy’ Lakers’ win over Blazers

+LAKE BUENA VISTA, Florida (AP) — LeBron James took note when the Los Angeles Lakers built an early 24-8 lead over the Trail Blazers on Kobe Bryant Day.

+“OK, he’s here in the building,” James said he thought in the moment, when the two numbers that Bryant wore during his career appeared on the scoreboard.

-LAKE BUENA VISTA, Florida (AP) — The Los Angeles Lakers jumped out to an apt 24-8 lead on Kobe Bryant Day and dominated the Portland Trail Blazers the rest of the way to take a 3-1 advantage in their playoff series with a 135-115 victory Monday night.
+The Los Angeles Lakers dominated Portland the rest of the way Monday night, winning 135-115 to take a 3-1 advantage in their playoff series.

-LeBron James had 30 points and 10 assists in 28 minutes before heading to the bench late in the third quarter.
+James had 30 points and 10 assists in 28 minutes before heading to the bench late in the third quarter.
 The Lakers led by as many as 38 points for their third straight win in the opening-round series, the team’s first playoff appearance since 2013.

+After the game, James detailed the emotional burden of both honoring Bryant and coping with the shooting of Jacob Blake, a Black man, by police officers in Kenosha, Wisconsin.

+“I can’t even enjoy a playoff win right now, which is the sad part,” he said.

+James spoke at length about the shooting, which has sparked violent protests.
+Blake, who remained hospitalized on Monday, was shot, apparently in the back, as he leaned into his SUV while his three children sat in the vehicle.

+“We are scared as Black people in America,” James said.
+“Black men, Black women, Black kids.
+We are, we are terrified.”

-The Trail Blazers won the opener but have appeared gassed in the past two games as the grind of the bubble and injuries appear to have taken a toll.
+The Trail Blazers won the opener but have appeared gassed in the past two games.
 Damian Lillard, the MVP of the seeding games in the NBA bubble, had 11 points before leaving with a right knee injury in the third.
 Jusuf Nurkic had 20 points and 13 rebounds.

 Anthony Davis added 18 points in 18 minutes for the Lakers before leaving the game midway through the third with back spasms.